ralyodio/bmr/README.md

 ### Development

 You must already have PyMessage server running locally with api enabled.
-Find your keys.date file and add the following lines to the `[bitmessagesettings]` section:
+Find your `keys.dat` file and add the following lines to the `[bitmessagesettings]` section:

     [bitmessagesettings]
     #...other config options